 About the authors

 Marewa Glover is based at Centre of Research Excellence: Indigenous Sovereignty and Smoking, Auckland, New Zealand.
 PhD, She, is a Director of the independent Centre of Research Excellence: Indigenous Sovereignty and Smoking in Auckland, New Zealand.
 Her research is focused on, among other things, reducing tobacco smoking among indigenous people globally.
 She is also Tobacco Section Editor for the international Harm Reduction Journal.

-Pooja Patwardhan is based at Centre for Health Research and Education UK, London, UK.
+Pooja Patwardhan is based at Centre for Health Research and Education, Hampshire, UK.
 MBBS, MRCGP, She is a practicing doctor in Hampshire, UK.
 Over the past two decades of her medical practice in India and UK, she has become a keen advocate of preventive medicine.
 As the Clinical Director at Centre for Health Research and Education, she is passionate about her work in smoking cessation via multiple global projects.